bclynch/pomb-old/README.md

 ### Top Priorities

 - Work on separate page for junctures beyond the trip viewer for more information like data if avail and otherwise.
 Could show graphs, map with specific part visited etc.
-    - Need to add posts, photos, description
+    - Need to add posts, description
     - Fix flickr banner algorithm.
 It sucks
     - All those quick links in nav pane don't work since they're on hover...
 - Would be nice to have a trip page thats a little more static, but graphical.
 Shows all junctures, stats in some nice way.
-    - junctures (bubble looking things and maybe they animate / scroll if there are enough of them)(also have an 'all junctures' page that displays chronological in a nice vertical timeline look)
+    - junctures (bubble looking things and maybe they animate / scroll if there are enough of them)
         - Need banner img for timeline page
     - couple stats (countries, distance, w/e)
+    - Dynamically populate sub nav and sections IF they have data
 - Place newsletter component around (one of the nav shades, blog posts, w/e)
 - Blog Dash
     - Still a little jacked up with the img model change.
 Updating posts needs work